 A student may appeal a final course grade up to the fifth week of the quarter subsequent to its issue.
-They may also appeal a grade on a final exam or a project according to the same timeframe on the following bases:
+They may also appeal a grade on a final exam or a project according to the same timeframe on the following three criteria:

-- Clerical error.
+- 1. Clerical error.

-- Capricious or prejudicial evaluation.
+- 2. Capricious or prejudicial evaluation.

-- Inconsistent or inequitably applied standards for evaluation.
+- 3. Inconsistent or inequitably applied standards for evaluation.

-Along with the right to assign grades, faculty have the responsibility to provide careful evaluation and timely assignment of grades.
-There is a presumption that grades assigned are correct and that faculty will base grades on clearly stated criteria.
+Along with the right to assign grades, faculty and instructors have the responsibility to provide careful evaluation and timely assignment of grades.
+There is a presumption that grades assigned are correct and that faculty must base grades on clearly stated criteria.
 It is the responsibility of anyone appealing an assigned grade to demonstrate otherwise.
-Formal grade appeals must be directed to the dean of school in writing.
-Upon evaluation, the dean shall meet with both student and faculty member before making the final judgment.
-Advice and consent may be offered by the Dean of Student Affairs.